(aka) Paws4People, Inc

-He saw an article about a veteran suffering as he was and how the healing powers of a service dog had saved his life.
-Jeff read the story and asked "How do I get a dog?"
+He saw an article about a Veteran suffering as he was and how the healing powers of a service dog had saved his life.
+Jeff asked "How do I get a dog?"

-paws4vets seemed like they had the best program for us.
-A dog named TAZIE saved his soul.
-TAZIE understood Jeff like no one else had.
-Their partnership is nothing short of a miracle.
+paws4vets dog TAZIE saved his soul and understood Jeff.
+Their partnership was nothing short of a miracle.

-My prayer is that by sharing their remarkable story, someone will help paws4vets save another veterans life like my son.
+My prayer is that by sharing their remarkable story, someone will help paws4vets save other Veterans' lives.